AI4Finance-Foundation/FinRL/README.md

 ### Data
-The stock data we use is pulled from Yahoo Finance API
+The stock data we use is pulled from Yahoo Finance API.

 (The following time line is used in the paper; users can update to new time windows.)